- Home

 - Plan activities for the time of day when you tend to feel most energetic.

-- Ask for, and accept, offers of support from family, friends and neighbours.
-They can help with shopping, driving, housework or gardening.
+- Accept offers of help or ask family, friends and neighbours to help with shopping, driving, housework or gardening.

 - If you have children, ask trusted family and friends to look after them during your chemotherapy sessions and to be on call in case you become unwell afterwards.

-- Find ways to manage anxiety or trouble sleeping as these can increase fatigue.
-Relaxation or meditation exercises may help improve your sleep or give you more energy.
-Listen to our relaxation and meditation audio tracks.
+- Find ways to manage anxiety or sleeping difficulties as these can increase fatigue.
+Try relaxation or meditation techniques to help reduce stress, improve your sleep and boost your energy levels.
+Listen to our podcast on meditation and relaxation.

-- Talk to your doctor about trying acupuncture – some studies suggest this may help reduce physical tiredness after chemotherapy.
+- Talk to your GP about trying acupuncture – some studies suggest this may help with reducing fatigue after chemotherapy.

 - Check with your doctor whether your fatigue is related to low levels of red blood cells (anaemia).
 Anaemia can be treated.

-- Discuss the impact of the treatment with your employer.
-You may be able to take a few weeks off, reduce your hours or work from home.
+- Speak to your employer about how they can support you (e.g. you may be able to take a few weeks off, reduce your hours or work from home).

-For more on this, see Exercise after a cancer diagnosis and Cancer, work and you, and listen to our podcasts on Fatigue and Sleep.
+For more on this, see Exercise for people living with cancer and Cancer, work and you.

 Judy